by Libbylawrence

 Mindy Crayford, wearing a hot pink evening gown, stomped her foot in anger.
 “She’s been out there for hours.
 It’s not fair the way that Amazon hogs the spotlight!” she hissed.

 Vivian watched from high above.
 She was amused by the models and their petty feuds.
 She wore a unique costume, too — that of the Crimson Fox.
-She was perched on a lighting stand above the runway.
+She was perched on a light stand above the runway.
 “Zhey fight like the mad cats, or like Constance and I when we were teens!” she laughed.

 She had been listening and watching it all.
 While the audience was thrilling to a wonderful show, she knew the real excitement was found backstage where the supermodels waged their endless battles for attention and favor.